lynomi/ZZZ-Builder/README.md

 ﻿# ZZZ Builder

-A tool that takes your agents and shows their best teams for Shiyu Defense/Deadly Assault
+A tool that takes your agents and shows their best teams for Shiyu Defense/Deadly Assault Updated for version 2.1

-Updated for version 2.1
+(I plan to move this to a page for future updates for ease of access)

 Agent Select
 <img width="923" height="1119" alt="image" src="https://github.com/user-attachments/assets/13ccd607-7196-43f8-8208-f3a4ed451383" />